Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T1A

 Memory Aid

-Real-World Application
+Real-World Example

 You're operating on 2-meter FM during a local net, and the repeater is busy with multiple stations.
 When it's your turn to check in, you say 'This is Kilo Alpha One Bravo Charlie, KA1BC' using phonetics.
 This helps the net control operator and other participants clearly understand your call sign, even if there's some static or interference.
 While not required, using phonetics like this is exactly what the FCC encourages for better communication.

-FCC Part 97.119(b)Key Concepts
+Reference: FCC Part 97.119(b)

-FCC Part 97.119(b), Phonetic alphabet, Station identification
+FCC Part 97.119(b) Phonetic alphabet Station identification

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T1A topic.